BilgeGates/BilgeGates/README.md

 ## What I Can Help With

-- **Speed to Market**: Building React applications from scratch or improving existing ones efficiently
+- Building React applications from scratch or improving existing ones efficiently
-- **Maintainability**: Writing clean, documented code that reduces future technical debt
+- Writing clean, documented code that reduces future technical debt
-- **Design Implementation**: Converting Figma designs to pixel-perfect, production-ready code
+- Converting Figma designs to pixel-perfect, production-ready code
-- **Performance**: Optimizing application speed and responsiveness for better user retention
+- Optimizing application speed and responsiveness for better user retention
-- **Best Practices**: Setting up development workflows that save time and reduce bugs
+- Setting up development workflows that save time and reduce bugs

-## Why Work With Me

-- **Reliable**: I meet deadlines and deliver working features, not half-finished code
-- **Code Quality**: Clean, maintainable code that other developers can understand and extend
-- **Attention to Detail**: Pixel-perfect implementations that match design specifications
-- **Problem Solver**: I debug systematically and document solutions for future reference
-- **Communication**: Regular updates, clear documentation, and responsive to feedback

 ## Tech Stack